Khushbu-H-Patel/modbus-OT-security-assessment/notes/mitre-attack-ics-mapping.md

 | `T1692.001` | Unauthorized Message: Command Message | A Modbus write command was sent from Kali to the simulated PLC. |
 | `T0861` | Point & Tag Identification | Process-related values were read from the simulated PLC. |

 The strongest direct mappings are `T0846.001`, `T0842`, and `T0836`.
-The other mappings are included because they are related to the lab behavior but should be explained carefully to avoid overstating the project scope.
+The other mappings are included because they are related to the lab behavior.

 ---